NorthOC/thefriendlyskies.github.io/content/article/helios-flight.md

 ﻿---
-title: "Helios Flight 522: remembering the tragic ‘ghost flight"
+title: "Helios Flight 522: remembering the tragic ghost flight"
-meta_title: "Helios Flight 522: remembering the tragic ‘ghost flight"
+meta_title: "Helios Flight 522: remembering the tragic ghost flight"
 description: "Helios Flight 522 is one of the most chilling disasters in aviation history.
 What happened on August 14, 2005?
 Did one switch cause the Boeing 737 to crash?"
 date: 2024-12-14T11:00:00+15:00
 draft: false